The Odyssey U Curriculum

 -

-Read like a free citizen, and see why an American tyrant should hope to keep Orwell’s 1984 out of your hands.
+Read like a free citizen, and see why an American tyrant should hope to keep you from reading totalitarian literature of the 1900’s.

 -